g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 ```
 In the `[lib]` section, a dynamic library `(cdylib)` that can be utilized with WebAssembly is stipulated as an output.
 The `[package]` section contains your project’s metadata.

-* Write Yew Code: Let’s start by creating a simple Yew component for testing purposes.
+* Write Yew Code: Let’s start by creating a simple Yew component for testing.
 Erase the contents of `src/main.rs` and put in these:

 ```rust
 use yew::prelude::*;